Shlok-177/CICD-GUARD/DESCRIPTION.md

 ## What is cicd-guard?

-`cicd-guard` is a powerful command-line tool that helps developers and DevOps engineers find security problems in their CI/CD pipeline files before they become real security risks. **Now with a custom rules engine and context-aware secret detection!**
+`cicd-guard` is a powerful command-line tool that helps developers and DevOps engineers find security problems in their CI/CD pipeline files before they become real security risks. **Now with AI-powered analysis, a custom rules engine, and context-aware secret detection!**

 ## What does it do?

 Think of it as a security guard for your CI/CD pipelines.
 It automatically scans your pipeline configuration files and looks for common security mistakes like:

+* **AI-Powered Analysis**: Uses the Gemini Pro API to perform intelligent logical and security analysis, identifying complex issues beyond simple pattern matching.
 * **Hardcoded secrets** - When someone accidentally puts passwords, API keys, or tokens directly in the code
 * **Unpinned versions** - When GitHub Actions use `@main` instead of a specific version (which can be dangerous)
 * **Exposed secrets** - When pipeline scripts might accidentally show sensitive information